skip to Main Content

 How do I know if the compost I buy is ok to use in CNG?

-If you are purchasing your compost, you'll want to verify with your supplier that the compost is: --properly composted (i.e. they are monitoring the C:N ratio, temperatures, and turning schedule) --not made from biosolids --free from prohibited additions of synthetic…
+CNG does not require that compost be OMRI-listed, we just ask farmers to verify with their supplier that the compost is: --properly composted (i.e. they are monitoring the C:N ratio, temperatures, and turning schedule) --not made from biosolids --free from…

 Read more